 If you include the salary information in your job posting, candidates will be able to decide if they are over– or under–qualified for a role, thus saving you time and money.

-6. Salary Details in Job Postings is Becoming the Norm
+6. Salary Details in Job Postings are Becoming the Norm

 It’s true!
 Many companies are adopting more modern practices and implementing strategies that work to attract today’s best employees.
 It’s a candidate’s market at the moment and salary transparency is a proven way to stand out.
 Not only will you see a better ratio of qualified applications to total applications, but you’ll likely see a higher volume of high-quality applications overall!